apache/openwhisk-wskdeploy/docs/programming_guide.md

   - [Advanced Parameters](wskdeploy_action_advanced_parms.md#actions) - input and output parameter declarations with types, descriptions, defaults and more.
 - Trigger and Rule examples.
   - [Basic Trigger and Rule](wskdeploy_triggerrule_basic.md#triggers-and-rules) - adding a basic trigger and rule to the advanced Parameter "hello world".
+  - [Binding parameters in a Deployment file](wskdeploy_triggerrule_trigger_bindings.md#triggers-and-rules) - using a deployment file to bind values to a Trigger’s parameters and applying them to a compatible manifest file.

 <!--     - [Declaring Runtime version]() - TBD -->